-If you don’t really know RZA then you don’t know about his love for Kung Fu movies.
-Since he was young kid he would dream up Kung Fu movie in his head on his walks to school.
+If you don’t really know RZA, then you don’t know about his love for Kung Fu movies.
+Since he was young kid he would dream up Kung Fu movies in his head on his walks to school.

-“Man with the Iron Fists.”

-In this film, RZA debut as a big-screen director/writer and leading man, alongside a stellar international cast led by Russell Crowe and Lucy Liu.
+“Man with the Iron Fists” is RZA’s debut as a big-screen director, writer and leading man, alongside a stellar international cast led by Russell Crowe and Lucy Liu.

-“Man with the Iron Fists” tells the epic story of warriors, assassins and a lone outsider hero in nineteenth-century China who must unite to destroy the clan traitor who would destroy them all.
-Since his arrival in China’s Jungle Village, the town’s blacksmith (RZA) has been forced by radical tribal factions to create elaborate tools of destruction.
+The film tells the story of warriors, assassins and a lone hero in nineteenth-century China who must unite to destroy the clan traitor.
+Since the lone hero’s arrival in China’s Jungle Village, the town’s blacksmith (RZA) is forced by radical tribal factions to create elaborate tools of destruction.

 When the clans’ brewing war boils over, the stranger channels an ancient energy to transform himself into a human weapon.
 As he fights alongside iconic heroes and against soulless villains, one man must harness this power to become savior of his adopted people.

-Film-making is a departure from what made RZA a household name.
-But he believes this movie is at the top of the list when it comes to American-made Kung Fu movies.
+Filmmaking is a departure from what made RZA a household name.
+But, he believes this movie is at the top of the list when it comes to American-made Kung Fu movies.

-“I have to control the art, the hair, there are so many departments as the director you have to have a creative mind on to control all the way down to the costumes and weapons is all from my imagination.”
+“I have to control the art, the hair, there are so many departments as the director you have to have a creative mind on… to control… all the way down to the costumes and weapons is all from my imagination.”

 You could say RZA was the student at Tarantino was his master.
-But, it all changed during the making of the film when Tarantino gave RZA the ultimate compliment and approval dubbing him a master.
+But, it all changed during the making of the film when Tarantino gave RZA the ultimate compliment and approval, dubbing him a master.

-“Most of the time during the shoot—if you ask some of my buddy’s—I was so tense and always focused, like there was a lot of weight on my shoulders.”
+“Most of the time during the shoot—if you ask some of my buddies—I was so tense and always focused, like there was a lot of weight on my shoulders.”

-“If you go back into the exploitation days of Kung Fu movies, you’ll notice some of those 70s movies used Soul music for the background.”
+“If you go back into the exploitation days of Kung Fu movies, you’ll notice some of those 70s movies used Soul music for the background.

 So, the connection between Kung Fu, hip-hop and soul isn’t as distant as you might believe.

-“It’s called “Black Shampoo,” it’s crazy and it’s already written.
+“It’s called ‘Black Shampoo,’ it’s crazy, and it’s already written.